puppetlabs/puppet-specifications/language/puppet-functions.md

 not to pass multiple arrays, and it is more convenient to write `foo(String *$rest)` then to have to write `foo(Array[String] *$rest)`, since the `*` already implies `Array`.
 The consequence is when using that shorthand notation is that an array of arrays must be written `Array[Array[T]]` - which is expected to be far more uncommon, than either capping the list
 (e.g. `foo(Array[String,1,10] *$rest)`, or passing a variable number of arrays.

+See [Parameter Scope][1] for more information about scopig rules an variable access in a default value expression.

 Lambda Support
 ---